Protests of Original or Renewal TABC Applications

 Not necessarily.
 After a protest is filed by an eligible person, the TABC conducts its own investigation and evaluates the circumstances surrounding the protest.

-If the TABC determines that no reasonable grounds exist for the protest, it will issue the TABC permit without a hearing over the protest.
+If the TABC determines that no reasonable grounds exist for the protest, it will issue the TABC permit without submitting the protest to a hearing with the State Office of Administrative Hearings (SOAH).

 On the other hand, if the TABC determines that there are reasonable grounds for the protest, the TABC will refer the matter to SOAH for a hearing before an administrative law judge.